-Management believes the District's financial position to be strong for a Fire District.
-The District is functioning within its stringent financial policies and guidelines as set forth by the Fire District members.
-Following is a key highlight for 2012:
+Management believes the District's financial position to be strong.
+The District is well within its stringent financial policies and guidelines as set forth by the Fire District members.
+Following is the key highlight for 2013:

-• The District entered into a lease purchase agreement for a new fire apparatus at a total cost of \$740,162.
+• The District entered into a lease purchase agreement for a new fire apparatus at a total cost of \$740,162 in 2012.
 The District made an initial payment of \$550,000 in July 2012 and continues to make monthly payments on the lease.
 The final payment will be made in 2015.